nhsuk/see-a-gp/views/acne/main-content.md

 ## What causes spots and acne {id="causes"}

-You get spots when the tiny holes (pores) that hairs in your skin grow out of become plugged.
-This happens when your skin produces too much oil which mixes with dead skin cells and forms a plug.
+You get spots when your skin pores become blocked.
+This happens when the skin produces too much oil.
+The oil mixes with dead skin cells and forms a plug.

-Bacteria that normally live on your skin can infect the plugged hole.
+Bacteria can infect the blocked pore.
 This leads to spots.

 Why your skin produces too much oil isn’t fully known.
 This could be because of a hormone called testosterone.
 During puberty your body produces more testosterone.
-The glands that produce the oil are very sensitive to hormones.
+It’s possible that the testosterone tells the glands to produce more oil than is needed.

-Flares of acne can also be triggered by:
+Flares of acne can be triggered by:

-- medicines such as steroids, hormones and anti-epileptic drugs
 - very humid air
 - eating too much dairy
 - [polycystic ovarian disease](http://www.nhs.uk/conditions/Polycystic-ovarian-syndrome/Pages/Introduction.aspx)
+- medicines such as steroids, hormones and anti-epileptic drugs

-There is little evidence that any foods, such as chocolate and fast foods, cause acne.
+There is little evidence that foods, such as chocolate and fast foods, cause acne.

 ## Finding help and support {id="help"}